Onran0/Charms/README.md

 - Select a directory to export
 ### **Necessarily**
-- Create a description.txt file and write a description for your mod there
 - Create a **description.txt** file and write a description for your mod there